Meet Our Therapists At Shalom Counseling & Mediation Center

 Dr. Jewell Michael's areas of expertise are in working with individuals, couples and family therapy for adults and adolescents, using clients-based cognitive behavioral therapy and mindfulness-based approaches and offers a range of psychological testing.
 She is trained in EMDR.

-Brittany Feffer, MSSA, LSW, Victims of Crime Counselor
+Brittany Feffer, MSSA, LISW, Victims of Crime Counselor

 Brittany received her Master's of Science in Social Administration at Case Western Reserve University in Cleveland, OH.
 She specializes in Mental Health Counseling, Crime Victim Services and Trauma Counseling.